mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 It is a technique used to reduce the dimensionality of data by forming new variables that are not correlated and are linear combination of the original ones.
 These new variables describe the main components dimensions that are present in the original data set. \
 The maximum number of new variables (principal components) is equal to number of original variables. \
 To explain all the information (variance) in the original data set, the full set of principal components is needed.
 The variance contained in the original variables can be summarized by a limited number of principal components. \
 Since some of these account for a very small fraction of variance of the original variables, they can be left out.
-At the end we have reduced the data set.&#x20;
+At the end we have reduced the data set.

 PCA biggest limitation is the reduced interpretability, since we are replacing the original variables with a (reduced) set of uncorrelated principal components.
 When interpretability is no concern, then PCA is a powerful data reduction tool that will yield a better model in terms of stability as well as predictive performance.